Military regions (Yemen): 2nd Military Region

 Its headquarters is in Mukalla, the capital of Hadramawt Governorate, eastern Yemen.
 The second region was established in 2013.
 As part of the military restructuring, former president Abdrabbuh Mansur Hadi issued a republication decree to divide the military field into seven regions, including the Second Military Region.
 The region is headquartered in Mukalla city and supervises the military units south of Hadramout Governorate, al-Maharah and Socotra Governorates.
+On 22 December 2025, the 2nd Military Region pledged its loyalty to the Southern Transitional Council after its successful takeover of southern Yemen.

 The region is composed of nine military units and brigades, including; 123rd Infantry Brigade, 137th Mechanised Infantry Brigade, 27th Mechanised Infantry Brigade.
 Its leadership is: